polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template.md

     ---

-    Learn how to build a custom pallet for Polkadot SDK-based blockchains with this step-by-step guide.
-Create and configure a simple counter pallet from scratch.
+    Build your own custom pallet for Polkadot SDK-based blockchains!
+Follow this step-by-step guide to create and configure a simple counter pallet from scratch.

     [:octicons-arrow-right-24: Build A Custom Pallet](/tutorials/polkadot-sdk/parachains/zero-to-hero/build-custom-pallet/)